trufflesuite/trufflesuite.github.io/_site/public/docs/getting_started/javascript-tests.md

 # Advanced

 Truffle gives you access to Mocha's configuration so you can change how Mocha behaves.
 See the [project configuration](/docs/advanced/configuration#mocha) section for more details.

+### Transaction gas usage

+To test for gas usage, [transaction objects](http://truffleframework.com/tutorials/upgrading-from-truffle-2-to-3#contract-abstractions-transaction-result-objects) contain a `receipt` with the `gasUsed` and `cumulativeGasUsed` properties.